 - Implantation Spotting: Some women get a light colored discharge that consists of a few droplets of blood within cervical mucus.

 - Changes in Progesterone Levels: The placenta will start to make a much higher amount of progesterone which will significantly heat up the woman’s body temperature.
 Progesterone levels after IUI can be checked with a blood test.

 - Implantation Cramping: It is possible one might experience cramps in the lower abdomen.
 If so, they are very subtle.

 - Pregnancy Toxicosis: “Condition of pregnant women, resulting from poisoning by harmful substances that are formed in the mother during fetal development, is characterized by multiple symptoms, most of which are permanent and severe dysfunction of the central nervous system, cardiovascular disorders, and metabolic disorders.”

 If you don’t experience any signs, that is very normal and in no way a reason to worry.
 Often doctors tell women to expect implantation to occur around 5 days after the procedure.
 Once the implantation has taken place a women is officially considered pregnant.

 After about a week following the procedure, your doctor may want to check your progesterone levels and your uterine lining with an ultrasound.
 This can give them some clue about whether the procedure was a success.

-It is highly encouraged to consult your doctor further about healthy lifestyle changes and habits you can adopt in order to increase your chance of pregnancy.
+It is highly encouraged that you consult your doctor further about ways to increase fertility during treatment.
 Remember not to worry or compare yourself too much to others.
 Everyone’s experience is different, and your body will respond to this process in it’s own way.